29 July 2024

 In some ways, I think Ethan of Athos is a victim of Bujold's success.
 In chronological order, this is the seventh Vorkosigan novel; in my hybrid order, it's the sixth.
 Either way, as a reader, you are probably hoping for more Vorkosigan.
 That's why you are reading these books, but you'll get none of it here.
 My friend who has pushed the Vorkosigan novels on me has never actually read this one!

 Prior to 1989, you just have four novels set in the same general cosmic background.
 Like a lot of science fiction writers, Bujold prefers to not have to reinvent a universe everytime she writes a new book; see for example Ursula K. Le Guin, Iain M. Banks, and Becky Chambers.
 Ethan of Athos feels like an outlier now, but in 1986, she clearly wasn't thinking of this as a series of books about one person or family.
 Imagine if, in the mid-1970s, Le Guin had decided to write a bunch more Genly Ai novels following on from The Left Hand of Darkness, and then someone handed you 1974's The Dispossessed telling you it was part of the "Genly Ai saga."
 Even though it takes place in the same universe, and even fills in an important piece of backstory, you would probably feel alienated when it turned out to be about some guy named Shevek, not Genly Ai at all.
 Thinking of Ethan as a Vorkosigan novel does it a disservice—but unlike the Hainish novels, or the Culture novels, or the Galactic Commons novels, Bujold's science fiction milieu doesn't have a designation derived from the setting, just one derived from the characters... and they are totally absent here.
-(Miles is actually mentioned a lot, but by Elli, who doesn't know is real name, and thus not even called "Vorkosigan.")
+(Miles is actually mentioned a lot, but by Elli, who doesn't know his real name, and thus he's not even called "Vorkosigan.")

 Okay, so if we're not taking Ethan of Athos as a Vorkosigan novel, how should we take it?
 Well, there are two ways we can take it, I think.
 The first is as a novel about gender.
 The Athos of the title is something I don't remember seeing very much in science fiction before: an all-male society.
 (Just Manjula Padmanabhan's Escape.
 Wait, isn't there a Cordwainer Smith story with a premise like this?
 But certainly, it's much less common than the all-female society.)
 The people of Athos reproduce by combining their DNA with ova acquired from off-planet.
 Everyone is a man, homosexual relationships are completely normal, the people of Athos have a deep fear of women inculcated by generations of misogynistic stories about a kind of human being they've never actually met.
 What reproduction might be like in the future is something Bujold has been interested in throughout her novels in this setting; see also the uterine replicator that's central to Barrayar.